Meet The Staff

 Robin Jenkins, DVM, Director of Veterinary Services

 A 1996 graduate of the University of Florida College of Veterinary Medicine, Robin Jenkins has spent most of her professional career in service to non-profits.
 She has worked with animal shelters trying to improve the health and adoption rates of homeless cats and dogs.
-She volunteered with Peace River Wildlife Center since 2004 in every capacity from cage cleaner to gift shop clerk to surgeon.
-Dr. Robin has been the Executive Director of PRWC since 2014.
+She volunteered with Peace River Wildlife Center since 2004 in every capacity from cage cleaner to gift shop clerk, from surgeon to Executive Director.
+Dr. Robin has been the Director of Veterinary Services since 2016.
 Releasing healthy animals back out into the wild is her favorite activity, but she also enjoys working with the resident non-releasable birds as an education ambassador.

 Fun Fact: Dr. Robin’s favorite quote is by a fictional serial killer: “Hang on to your dreams with everything you got.
 Because the best life is when your dreams come true.
 The second-best is when they don’t but you never stop chasing them.” -Serge A. Storms